cailleach1310/ares-pentraits-plugin/README.md

 This plugin has been developed and tested with aresmush v0.108.
 Necessary adjustments are limited to custom parts of the code, so that future aresmush upgrades usually won't affect this plugin.

-If you want to have a working traits dropdown in the live-scene view on the webportal, you'll have to adjust non-custom code parts, namely the scene-live route and the scene-live template.
+If you want to have a working traits dropdown in the live-scene view on the webportal, however, you'll have to adjust non-custom code parts, namely the scene-live route and the scene-live template.
 This may need some extra checking and adjustments when upgrading your aresmush version.
 The plugin will work without these adjustments, but you'll have to type the traits into the input box.
 The (optional) adjustments are explained below.

 ### What this plugin covers
 * Chargen: Setting traits during chargen, from the game client or from the webportal, including a check for valid trait settings in the chargen app review.